hbrmn/hbrmn.github.io/_pages/about.md

 ======

 Hi!
 I'm Henrik Bradtmüller, a Materials Scientist with a background in chemistry and specialization in solid-state nuclear magnetic resonance (NMR) spectroscopy.
-Currently, I work as a Postdoctoral Researcher at the University of Münster, in the Department of Physical Chemistry.
-If I can't be found in the lab I am probably somewhere near the next coffee machine...
+Currently, I am working as a Postdoctoral Researcher at the Federal University of São Carlos in the Vitrous Materials Lab (LaMaV) of Prof. Dr. Edgar Dutra Zanotto.
+If I can't be found in the lab I am probably somewhere near the next coffee machine (at home - due to the pandemic...).

 My research interest
 ======